Disappointment in the Town of Añasco

 This lookout tower is easy to see and get to, since it is located right on Route 115 as you drive south out of Rincon.
 There is plenty of parking, the view is great in the parking area, and it just gets better as you go up into the tower.

 Made of concrete, it seems sturdy and about 3 stories high, so you get a really nice view of the ocean and the Mona Passage.
 I am sure you could do some whale watching or sunset viewing from here.
-Officially, it’s open 7am-6pm, 7 days/week, though I don’t know if it is ever "closed" since I didn’t see a way to prevent people from entering it.
+And now it is painted with a mural and it is really nice!
+Officially, it’s open 7am-6pm, 7 days/week, they do have a locked gate now to prevent people from entering it and messing it up after hours.

 Salto de Encantado